Book an

 What Are Skin Tags?

 Skin tags are common, harmless skin growths that look like a small, soft balloon of hanging skin.
-Skin tags are harmless developments that can vary in number from one to hundreds.
-Males and females are equally prone to developing skin tags.
+They are harmless developments that can vary in number from one to hundreds.
+Males and females are equally prone to developing it.
 Obesity is associated with skin tag development.
-Although some skin tags may fall off spontaneously, most persist once shaped.
-The medical name for skin tag is acrochordon.
+Although some may fall off spontaneously, most persist once shaped.
+The medical name for a skin tag is acrochordon.

-Skin tags are bits of flesh-colored or darkly pigmented tissue that project from the surrounding skin from a little, parochial stalk.
+They are bits of flesh-colored or darkly pigmented tissue that project from the surrounding skin on a little, parochial stalk.
 Some people call these growths “skin tabs.”

-Early on, skin tags may be as little as a flattened pinhead-sized bump.
-While most tags typically are small (2 mm-5 mm in diameter) at approximately one-third to a common fraction the size of a pinky fingernail, some skin tags may become as large as a large grape (1 cm in diameter) or a fig (5 cm in diameter).
+Early on, it may be as little as a flattened pinhead-sized bump.
+While most tags are small (2 mm-5 mm in diameter), approximately one-third are the size of a pinky fingernail, while some may become as large as a large grape (1 cm in diameter) or a fig (5 cm in diameter).

 Skin tags typically occur in characteristic locations, including the following: